Confused about the difference between espresso beans vs coffee beans?

 What Are Coffee Beans?

-Coffee beans are the same beans that are roasted in preparation for brewing.
-It is generally divided into four categories—light, medium, medium-dark, and dark.
+Coffee beans are the same beans that are roasted to prepare for brewing.
+We divide it into four categories—light, medium, medium-dark, and dark.

 Light roast has a mild smell and taste and a matte finish, while the darker ones have more potent flavor and aroma with a shiny surface.